ultramango/gear360pano/README.md

 Latest Changes:

+- 2018-06-14: fixed problem with EXIF data for generation 2 Gear360 that prevented Google from recognising stitched image as panorama.
 - 2018-06-04: added check for Hugin for video script.
 - 2018-04-23: small fixes, updated Windows video stitching - should match Linux version now (may have bugs still), added tests for Windows scripts.